-1. Access the operation whose quality variables you want to access.

-2. Select Quality.
+- 1. Access the operation whose quality variables you want to access. - 2.
+Select Quality.

 The Quality section appears, displaying a list of quality variables defined for the operation, and values for these variables for the serial/lot selected in the left pane.
 These variables are grouped based on the quality variable group.
 In Unit Operations, the number on the Quality tab indicates the total number of mandatory quality variables for the serial/lot that still require a value.
-In Work Queue, the number on the Quality tab indicates the total number of mandatory quality variables for all the serials/lots that you have clocked on for the operation and that still require a value.
+In Work Queue, the number on the Quality tab indicates the total number on the Quality tab indicates the total number of mandatory quality tab indicates the total number of mandatory quality tab indicates the total number of mandatory quality variables for all the serials/lots that you have clocked on for the operation and that still require a value.
 The following table provides information on the columns in the table.

+Column Description

-Column Description VARIABLE NAME The name of the variable.
+VARIABLE NAME The name of the variable.

 SPEC The value of the variable.
-You can enter a value only if you have clocked on the serial/lot.
-If an acceptable range has been defined for the variable, after you enter a value, the box in this column displays a color, indicating whether the value is within the acceptable range.
-CHART Contains a chart that plots the lower and upper limits for the variable and the value that you have entered in the SPEC column.
+You can enter a val- ue only if you have clocked on the serial/lot.
+If an acceptable range has been defined for the variable, after you enter a value, the box in this

+Column Description column displays a color, indicating whether the value is within the acceptable range.
+CHART Contains a chart that plots the lower and up- per limits for the variable and the value that you have entered in the SPEC column.
 The CHART column appears only in the Box Whisker view.

-• By default, all the quality variables appear.
-If you want to access only mandatory variables, select Mandatory Variables in the drop-down list box.
+- By default, all the quality variables appear.
+If you want to access only mandatory variables, select Mandatory Variables in the drop-down list box. - If you want to view the lowest, highest, lower quartile, upper quartile, and median - values for each variable, select .
+If you want to view the same values plotted on a chart, select 🚈.

-- If you want to view the lowest, highest, lower quartile, upper quartile, and median values for each variable, select \(\begin{align} \equiv \].
-If you want to view the same values plotted on a chart, select \(\begin{align} \equiv \equiv \] - 3.
-In the left pane, select the serial/lot whose variable values you want to access.
+3. In the left pane, select the serial/lot whose variable values you want to access.

 The Quality section displays the quality variables for the selected serial/lot.